azzaea/admixture/README.md

 #### Arguments

-The non-optional inputs are as follows:
+Input **X** is an n x p genotype matrix, where n is the number of samples and p is the number of biallic genetic markers.
+Genotypes are represented as allele counts, so all entries must be 0, 1 or

-   X   n x p genotype matrix, where n is the number of
+2. Missing values (NA) are also allowed.

-       samples and p is the number of markers;
+Input **K** is a model parameter specifying the number of ancestral populations.

-   K   number of ancestral populations;
+Input **z** is a vector giving the population of origin (an integer between 1 and K) for each of the samples, or NA is the sample is unlabeled.
+If set to NULL, or not specified, all samples are treated as unlabeled.

-   z   vector giving the population of origin for each of the samples
+Input **e** specifies the probably of a genotype error.
+It must be a positive number, but can be small (e.g. 1e-6).

-       (an integer between 1 and K), or NA if the sample is unlabeled.
+Input **a** specifies the strength of the L0-penalty term that encourages sparsity in the admixture estimates.
+By default, a = 0, which means that the L0-penalty term has no effect, and the maximum-likelihood estimate is returned.
+I have implemented a procedure for choosing the L0-penalty strength using cross-validation, but this procedure isn't yet demonstrated yet in this code.
+For some information on this, see function **calc.geno.error.R**.

-       If set to NULL, or not specified, all samples are unlabeled.
+Inputs **F** and **Q** are the initial estimates of the population allele frequencies and admixture proportions, respectively.
+If these inputs aren't specified, these model parameters are randomly initialized.
+For more details on F and Q, see below.

 The return value is a list with two list elements: F, the p x k matrix of population-specific allele frequency estimates; and Q, the